Redawt/BelowZeroGuide/docs/introduction/index.md

 The number of false bug reports from players have been dropped dramatically since the creation of the Below Zero guide.

+!!! warning "A note about you and AI Chatbots"

+    **I do not recommend using an AI Chatbot for modding related questions and help.**

+    I especially do not recommend to as AI Chatbots questions about this guide or to summarize this guide in some form, because they tend to fail pretty badly at those tasks.
+This is partially caused by AI chatbots associating "Below Zero" with the game "Subnautica: Below Zero", so they will "forget" or not understand that this guide is for Fallout 4.

+    If you need help with the guide, join the [**FROST Discord :simple-discord:**](https://discord.com/invite/BaKsm7Fn4A) and ask your question there.

 ## Credits
 - [The Midnight Ride Guide](https://themidnightride.moddinglinked.com/index.html) which heavily inspired this guide
 - [u/Kanonking](https://www.reddit.com/user/Kanonking) for making the first proper FROST guide back in 2019